2023 Holiday Tree Recycling

 NOTE: This article has been archived and may not be up to date.

-Chicago's Holiday Tree Recycling events return starting Saturday, January 7th at 26 parks across the city!
+Chicago's Holiday Tree Recycling events return from Saturday, January 6th through the 20th at 27 parks across the city!

 Why tree recycling is good for the planet

 Trees collected at the Holiday Tree Recycling events are turned into mulch.
 Mulching trees is far more earth-friendly than sending them to landfills.
-By foregoing the landfill, your tree won't be rotting away releasing greenhouse gas emissions or taking up landfill space; instead, the mulch it creates will be used to benefit plants and soil at local parks and forests.
+In landfills, rotting organic matter like plants, trees, and food release methane, a greenhouse gas that fuels climate change.
+By foregoing the landfill, your tree will instead benefit plants and soil at local parks and forests.

-Chicago's Tree Recycling Program runs from January 7th - 22nd at 26 parks across the City.
+Chicago's Tree Recycling Program runs from January 6th to 20th.
 Trees can be dropped off anytime during normal park hours.

 Only live/natural trees without flocking are accepted.
 Garlands and wreaths are not accepted.
 Because the trees are turned into mulch, all tinsel, ornaments, lights, and stands must be removed.
-Plastic bags used for transport should also be removed before putting trees into the stalls.
+Plastic bags used for transport also need to be removed before putting trees into the stalls.

-The following six locations will also provide free mulch on a first-come, first-served basis, starting Monday, January 9th: Lincoln Park, Margate Park, Mt.
+Six locations will also have free mulch available to residents on a first-come, first-served basis, starting Monday, January 8th: Lincoln Park, Margate Park, Mt.
 Greenwood Park, North Park Village, Warren Park, and the Forestry Site.

 • Bessemer Park, 8930 S. Muskegon Ave.